andydevs/blog/_drafts/the-site-looks-different.markdown

 keywords: andydevs blog webdesign
 ---

 So, you may have noticed that the website looks different.
 I've been working on changing the site design for a while now (about a couple years).
 It wasn't that the old UI was ugly.
 It was just boring (it was the default jekyll UI).
 So, I decided to create a new UI design.
 I decided to create it as a npm package (that way I and other people can use it on other websites), then port it over to my website (and creating a jekyll theme to boot).
+Note: this is mostly of an overview of the new styling which included some of the process of creating it (problems, decisions, etc.).
+Not going to go too much in depth on the process of designing it.
+I will only touch on some of the challenges I faced and decsions that I made during designing this style.

-The new style I came up with is something I call "backwhite".
+The new style is something I call "backwhite".
 Admittedly, the name isn't the best, but I'm keeping it for now (because everything now has that name).
-The layout is a two-panel design.
+Basic rundown of what you're seeing: The layout is a two-panel design.
 We have a menu panel off to the side of the content panel, that, on mobile, is switched to with a button.
 In this layout, the menu appears recessed into the background, behind the content (using a shadow), and is actually hidden behind the content.
-Toggling to this menu slides the content aside, revealing the menu in the back.
+During switching to this menu, the content slides aside, revealing the menu in the back.
 Coloring follows a two-tone design, with one dark "back" color coloring the menu, and one white color which colors the content panel.
 Hence "backwhite" (it's still a stupid name, but that's where it came from).

-I drew this diagram after the fact...
+## Desktop Styling

-(diagram)
+So, the first thing I needed to do was create the two panels.
+I created two divs, `<div class='bw-front'>` and `<div class='bw-back'>`, both existing on the root body.
+We'll start with `bw-back`.
+I wanted to keep the menu completely separate from the flow of the page.
+So, obviously, we needed `position: fixed`.

 - Desktop Styling
     - Back